Standards & ATEX certification

 Directive 99/92/EC or ATEX 137

-Employers are required to carry out an assessment of explosion risks and take the necessary measures to eliminate or reduce these risks.
+Employers are required to carry out an explosion risk assessment and take the necessary measures to eliminate or reduce this risk.

 Directive 2014/34/EU (recast of 94/9/EC) or ATEX 95

-– Responsibilities of manufacturers of equipment intended for use in ATEX zones
+– Responsibility of manufacturers of equipment intended for use in ATEX zones

-- Requirements relating to equipment and protective systems intended for use in explosive atmospheres (such as gas detectors),
+- Requirements for protective equipment and systems intended for use in explosive atmospheres (such as gas detectors).

-- Requirements relating to safety devices and controlling devices intended for use outside potentially explosive atmospheres but required for the proper functioning of equipment and protective systems (for example, controllers),
+- Requirements for safety and control devices intended for use outside potentially explosive atmospheres, but necessary for the proper operation of protective equipment and systems (e.g. control modules).

-- Essential health and safety requirements relating to the design and manufacture of equipment or systems.
+- Essential health and safety requirements for the design and manufacture of equipment/systems.

 To comply with the ATEX directive, equipment must:

-- Have the required certifications for hazardous zones,
+- Have the necessary certifications for hazardous areas

-This sign authorises the free movement of the equipment in the European Union.
+This sign authorizes the free movement of equipment within the European Union.

 ATEX equipment marking